-The fifth annual Stowe Jewish Film Festival has been re-imagined in the wake of the Covid-19 crisis as a virtual and free experience.
-It will take place over three weeks and features three films we believe are the most exciting selections yet.
+The fifth annual Stowe Jewish Film Festival was re-imagined in the wake of the Covid-19 crisis as a virtual and free experience.
+It took place over three weeks and features three films we believe are the most exciting selections yet.
 Under a unifying theme of Crossing Boundaries, each of these films deals with subjects of unusual, unexpected intra- or inter-cultural collaboration, individual quests across divides, or situations that result in surprising transformations and understanding of “others.”

-Each film is available to view from home over a 3 day period starting on the dates noted on the registration page for the individual films.
+Each film was available to view from home over a 3 day period starting on the dates noted on the registration page for the individual films.

-Although these films are FREE, if you would like to donate to the Stowe Jewish Film Festival, a program of the Jewish Community of Greater Stowe, you can do so HERE.
+Although these films were FREE, if you would like to donate to the Stowe Jewish Film Festival, a program of the Jewish Community of Greater Stowe, you can do so HERE.

 May 24 -26

 Crescendo A world famous conductor takes on the challenge of forming an Israeli-Palestinian youth orchestra in an attempt to create harmony out of discord.
-Please register for the film in advance HERE.
 Preview the film here: https://www.menemshafilms.com/crescendo

 May 31-June 2

 My Polish Honeymoon The highly emotional subject of Jewish tourism in Poland is surprisingly dealt with as a romantic-comedy seen through the eyes of a young couple seeking a connection to their ancestral home.
-Please register for the film in advance HERE.
 Preview the film here: https://www.menemshafilms.com/my-polish-honeymoon

 June 7-June 9

 The Samuel Project Art helps bridge a generational and historic divide as a talented teen helps his grandfather relate his traumatic war-time experience through an animation project.
-Please register for the film in advance HERE.
 Preview the film here: https://www.youtube.com/watch?v=w0mSzGkDZ-8

 The Stowe Jewish Film Festival would like to gratefully acknowledge the people who have helped to make this virtual festival possible: